bob5972/SpaceRobots/README.md

 ----------------------------------------------------------------------

-The latest (official) version of SpaceRobots can be obtained online at https://github.com/bob5972/SpaceRobots.
+The latest version of SpaceRobots can be obtained online at https://github.com/bob5972/SpaceRobots.

 This program requires BanackLib and jogl to run.